lonnieezell/Bonfire/bonfire/docs/ci3.md

 If you would like to test it out for yourself, you will need to do the following:
 - Setup (or update) a Bonfire installation with the latest code from the [develop branch on GitHub](https://github.com/ci-bonfire/Bonfire).
 Make sure the site is configured and working under CodeIgniter 2.x.
-- Download [the latest CI3 release](http://www.codeigniter.com/download) ([CI3 RC3](https://github.com/bcit-ci/CodeIgniter/archive/3.0rc3.zip) is the latest release candidate at the time of this writing).
+- Download [the latest CI3 release](http://www.codeigniter.com/download) ([CI3.0](https://github.com/bcit-ci/CodeIgniter/archive/3.0rc3.zip) is the latest release at the time of this writing).
 The more adventurous can download the latest code from [their development branch on GitHub](https://github.com/bcit-ci/CodeIgniter).
 - Making sure to *not* overwrite the existing files in the /bonfire/ci3/ directory of your working test site, copy the files from the CI3 system directory into the /bonfire/ci3/ directory.
 (If you do happen to overwrite the files, you can pull them down from the Bonfire GitHub repository.)

 ## Updating your application